 Book a Chicago White Sox luxury suite here today!

-It all begin in 1901 when Charles Comiskey relocated his team to Chicago and renamed them as the White Stockings.
+It all began in 1901 when Charles Comiskey relocated his team to Chicago and changed their name to the White Stockings.
 Members of the American League since its inception that year, they were also the inaugural champions, capturing the first ever American League pennant.
 The World Series, however, did not begin until 1903 so that was the end of the season for Comiskey’s team.

 Their next pennant championship came in 1906 and they went on to play in their first World Series against their Windy City rivals, the Chicago Cubs.
-The White Sox prevailed to win their first championship after winning the series in six games.
+The White Sox prevailed to win their first World Series title after emerging victories in six games.
 Another title would come in 1917.

-The team returned two years later, infamously taking part in a plot to throw the World Series.
+The team returned to the World Series two years later, infamously taking part in a plot to throw the series.
 Known as the Black Sox Scandal, the incident ultimately led to the permanent ban of eight players from the White Sox.
-Despite many requests over the years for reinstatement, the ban remains in effect.
+Despite many requests over the years for reinstatement, the ban remains in effect to this day.